Volunteer — The Holding Frames

 30 seconds to sign up

 Stay connected from wherever you are.
 Receive updates, attend public events, share our work, and support when you can.
+This is how most people start.

 No training required

-Support through sharing, donating, or attending
+Support through sharing, donating, or attending events

 Join the Community